maelishere/Labyrinth/README.md

 ### Network Flags

 These are usualy static function callbacks sent through the network.
-Use Network.Register, but id 0 is not allowed and 1 - 11 is taken.
+Use Network.Register, but id 0 is not allowed and 1 - 8 is taken.
 You can use this for messages that need to be called without the need of an instance within the networked game world.
-There are server channels available to send a messgae through:
+There are several channels available to send a message through:

-    Channels.Direct - not guaranted
+    Channels.Direct - not guaranteed

     Channels.Irregular - not guaranteed but not in order